Policies and Procedures

 • The payment schedule will continue, uninterrupted.

-Or, the student is not re-employed in an administrative position or the leave(s) of absence is more than 2.5 months (one quarter):
+Or, the candidate is not re-employed in an administrative position or the leave(s) of absence is more than 2.5 months:

-• Coaching program will stop and the student will be unenrolled from the program.
+• Coaching program will stop and the candidate will be unenrolled from the program.

-• The student will meet the agreed stipulations on original promissory note: “Should the Borrower withdraw from the Program (voluntarily or involuntarily), the tuition will be recalculated based on the nearest quarter completed.”
+• The candidate will meet the agreed stipulations on the original promissory note: “Should the Borrower withdraw from the Program (voluntarily or involuntarily), the tuition will be recalculated based on the nearest term completed.”

 Any other leave of absence from the program will be granted on an individual basis and will result in the equivalent actions outlined above.